Overview of the Music Samples in the Songs Menus

 - “Nephi’s Psalm“ (2 Nephi 4:15-31) Featuring Jason Bromley (Vocal Point)

-- “For a Wise Purpose” (Topic Song on Recordkeeping) Featuring multiple vocalists.
+- “For a Wise Purpose” (Topic Song on Recordkeeping) Featuring a vocal ensemble.

 - “Press Forward“ (2 Nephi 31-32) Featuring Jason Bromley (Vocal Point).